 Can I double major in IDS and another major?

 In order to double major, you first need to have taken all the preparation courses for both majors plus two upper division courses in each major.
+However, you may submit the IDS online application before having completed the requirements for your other major and once admitted to IDS, you have the option of completing all requirements listed above for both majors and may submit a double major petition.
 For additional information please visit the College of Letters and Science website

 The College's rule is that no more than 5 upper division courses may be common to both majors.
 Courses used for preparation requirements are not counted in this overlap.